ItsK1tty/w1tchdocs/docs/source/reference.rst

 *   ``rounding_flags`` (``int``) -- The rounding flags of the box.
 * * Default is ``0``.

-More about rounding flags: :doc:`roundingflags`
+More about rounding flags: :doc:`things/roundingflags`

 **Returns:**